Isigny-sur-Mer: History

 The name of the town is proposed to have derived from Latin "Isiniacum", based on Germanic name "Iso" and Latin ending -iacum.

 The town is well positioned and owes its significance to its industrial history.
 The industrialisation of milk processing began at the start of the 19th century: many factories were built, especially by the Dupont d'Isigny family, which then diversified and created the famous Isigny caramels.
 More recently, the co-operative Isigny dairy has dominated.
 Meanwhile, the agricultural fairs and markets have also contributed to Isigny's reputation.

 The d'Isigny family traces back to before the Norman conquest of England, and William The Conqueror (1028–82) had military commanders named d'Isigny.
-In 1924 Isigny was renamed Isigny-sur-Mer.
+In 1924, Isigny was renamed Isigny-sur-Mer.

 The port was important in facilitating inshore navigation, allowing commercial and industrial activity to be developed and maintained (import of wood from the North; export coal from the mine at Littry and butter).
 Fishing was important until the end of the 1970s (mussel fishing and small vessels crewed by fishermen from the Hogues quarter).
 The famous "Caïeu d'Isigny" is a hymn to Isigny's sailors and fishermen, created in 1869 by Alfred Rossel (1841–1926).

 Isigny was more than 60% destroyed by two bombardments on 8 June 1944 and has since been almost entirely rebuilt.
 Isigny played its part in the D-Day landings: Twenty small Dutch schuyts were employed by the Americans to bring stores and equipment inland from the larger cargo ships that were moored off-shore.
 Charles de Gaulle paid its inhabitants visits on 14 June 1944 and 16 June 1946.

-The Disney surname is derived from the town. the branch settled in what is today called Norton Disney in England.
+The Disney surname is derived from the town.
+The earliest known ancestor of Walt Disney, with a similar name, was Jean-Christophe d'Isigny ("of Isigny"), the branch settled in what is today called Norton Disney in England.

-On 1 January 2017 the commune was extended by being merged with the former communes of Castilly, Neuilly-la-Forêt, Les Oubeaux, and Vouilly.
-Until 2015 Isigny-sur-Mer was the seat of the canton of Isigny-sur-Mer, which included 24 communes and had a population of 9,935.
+On 1 January 2017, the commune was extended by being merged with the former communes of Castilly, Neuilly-la-Forêt, Les Oubeaux, and Vouilly.
+Until 2015, Isigny-sur-Mer was the seat of the canton of Isigny-sur-Mer, which included 24 communes and had a population of 9,935.